-Receivables at June 30, 2013, consisted of accounts, property taxes, intergovernmental grants, and accrued interest.
-All receivables are considered collectible in full and will be received within one fiscal year with the exception of the property taxes and the Ohio School Facilities Commission Grant.
+Receivables at June 30, 2014, consisted of accounts, property taxes, intergovernmental grants, and accrued interest.
+All receivables are considered collectible in full and will be received within one fiscal year with the exception of the property taxes.
 All receivables except for delinquent property taxes are expected to be collected within one year.
 Property taxes, although ultimately collectible, include some portion of delinquents that will not be collected within one year.
-Ohio School Facilities Commission Grant monies will be collected over the life of the construction of the new facility.